melezhik/minoca-build/README.md

 ## Building tools

 Tools are required to build all other packages, so this is probably the first thing you need to do.

 Warning: building tools takes awhile when doing first time.
 Take your coffee ;-)

     $ sparrow plg run minoca-build --param target=all-tools   # required to build packages

 ## Building os

-There is dedicate target for it called 'os', probably this should be the very first step:
+There is dedicate target for it called 'os' to build Minoca OS.

     $ sparrow plg run minoca-build --param target=os